 Using far red/near-infrared light-emitting diode devices (called HEALS in some studies) has been shown to release long wavelength energy in the form of photons that stimulate cells to aid in healing.

 NASA tested whether this treatment could benefit patients with oral mucositis, a very common and painful side effect of chemotherapy and radiation.
-They concluded that 96 percent of patients experienced improvement in pain as a result of the HEALS treatment.
+The researchers concluded that 96 percent of patients experienced improvement in pain as a result of the HEALS treatment.

 Similar HEALS technology is also now being utilized for the treatment of pediatric brain tumors, slow-healing wounds or infections, diabetic skin ulcers, and serious burns.